CampusAI/CampusAI.github.io/_papers/Uncertainty_Estimation_Deep_Ensembles/uncertainty-estimation-deep-ensembles.md

 ### Use adversarial training

 When optimizing using adversarial training, a small perturbation on the input is created in the direction in which the network increases its loss.
-This augmentation of the training set smoothens the predictive distributions.
+This augmentation of the training set **smoothens the predictive distributions**.
 While it had been used before to improve prediction accuracy, this paper shows that it also improves prediction uncertainty.

 ## Algorithm

+The previously presented ideas can be combined in the following algorithm:

-{% include figure.html url="/_papers/Uncertainty_Estimation_Deep_Ensembles/algorithm.png" description="Algorithm 1: Pseudocode of the proposed approach." %}
+{% include figure.html url="/_papers/Uncertainty_Estimation_Deep_Ensembles/algorithm.png" description="Algorithm 1: Pseudocode of the proposed approach." zoom="1.5" %}

 ## Results
 First they show on toy-regression examples the benefits of the 3 design choices explained above.